 Continue is an open-source (Apache 2.0) tool that has evolved from a VS Code / JetBrains autocomplete extension into a broader source-controlled AI platform.
-In 2026 its flagship feature is markdown-authored AI checks that run in CI and surface as GitHub status indicators on pull requests, plus a cn CLI for local development.
+In 2026 its flagship feature is markdown-authored AI checks that run in CI and surface as GitHub status indicators on pull requests, plus a cn CLI (the open-source Continue CLI) for local development and automation.

 Continue in 2026 is primarily a CI + source-controlled-checks tool.
 The IDE extension still ships,